eleanor-em/papervote/README.md

 # Verifiable Remote Paper Voting
 An implementation of a verifiable remote-voting protocol with paper assurance.
 Protocol by Xavier Boyen, Kristian Gjøsteen, Thomas Haines, Eleanor McMurtry, and Vanessa Teague.

+## This code is for academic purposes ONLY.
+DO NOT USE IT IN PRACTICE.

 To build and run, there is a makefile `make` (or run `cargo build --release --all --all-targets`).

 k-out-of-n threshold ElGamal encryption is done with [Cryptid](https://github.com/eleanor-em/cryptid) using Pedersen secret sharing and Curve25519 ([Ristretto](https://ristretto.group/) subgroup).